ArjunaCluster/ArjunaUsers/.github/ISSUE_TEMPLATE/user-support.md

 Location of Log file Showing the Error:
 Location of Script showing [Minimum Working Example]:

-Please also attach any logs and the submission script to this issue.
+> Please also attach any logs and the submission script to this issue.
+> If you don't have a log/ bash script, delete the examples below

 ```log # 'log' here because it's a log file
 Submit log files like this (Notice the ``` before and after this block)